-The Mount Horrocks Historical Society was formed in 1983 to preserve, record and research the history of the area from Sevenhill to Leasingham (now including Auburn and Undalya) in South Australia.
+The Mt Horrocks Historical Society was formed in 1983 to preserve, record and research the history of the area from Sevenhill to Leasingham (now including Auburn and Undalya) in South Australia.

 The Society has premises at the Watervale Institute (corner of Main North Road & Bryksys Road) which has a History Room housing a research library containing family histories, local cemetery records and an extensive collection of old photographs plus historical documents including diaries, journals and memoirs as well as memorabilia donated by members and locals.
 The collection forms the basis for the research services provided by the Society for those wishing to know more about their ancestors who lived in the area.
 The office provides scanning, copying and general computing facilities.